 Antenatal anxiety and depression symptoms can vary a lot for each expecting parent.
 Many expecting parents experience a mixed mood including both depressive and anxiety symptoms.

 Anxiety symptoms can negatively affect your daily life and enjoyment of your pregnancy.
-If you feel like people expect you to be rapt about having a baby but you’re overwhelmed and worried, it can feel scary and vulnerable to tell anyone how you’re really feeling.
+If you feel like people expect you to be rapt about having a baby but you’re overwhelmed and worried, it can feel scary and vulnerable to tell someone how you’re really feeling.

-“I didn’t feel I could talk about it either because I thought it wasn’t normal to feel like this when it was supposed to be such a ‘joyous and happy’ time and I couldn’t possibly feel like this.”
+“I didn’t feel I could talk about it either because I thought it wasn’t normal to feel like this when it was supposed to be such a ‘joyous and happy’ time, and I couldn’t possibly feel like this.”

 “I always worried that something was wrong, or that something would go wrong, and about if I would be a good mother and love my baby.”